app-icon

 Manager

 D. Schmitt - 5.0: His team looked second best in every department.
-There didn't seem to be a clear tactical plan to counter Spurs' strengths.
+There didn't seem to be a clear tactical plan to counter the Spurs' strengths.
 His substitutions were too late to have any meaningful effect.
 A disappointing night at the office for the Frankfurt boss.

 Advertisement